Do you really know who your customers are? This is one of the hardest questions for outdoor, hunting, and shooting sports business owners to answer.

 And Name Them

 Last but not least, add a picture of them.
 If you have multiple buyer personas—pick a picture for each.
-It can be a current client or a stock photo.
+It can be a current customer from your Facebook page or a stock photo.

 10. Communicate This To Your Company